 - Graphic Design and Data Visualization

-Juliette Vandame is a junior studying Sculpture in the College of Fine Arts, as well as Mechanical Engineering in the College of Engineering.
+Juliette Vandame is an undergraduate studying sculpture in the College of Fine Arts, and mechanical engineering in the College of Engineering.
 She is interested in contributing an artistic and scientific perspective to the fields of sustainable industrial design and energy technologies.
 Juliette also enjoys hiking, traveling and learning about sustainable food production and agriculture.

 Juliette’s primary responsibilities with sustainability@BU include: